Journerist/chef-development-setup/README.md

 - setup symlinks and make sublime available in termin
 - use sublimerge as mergetool
 - all tools will have eclipse like hotkeys

+# What you need to do after a successful installation
+- start docker